 Preference shares have been subscribed for by The Guardian Investment Fund which is a registered scheme of which Guardian Securities Limited also acts as the Responsible Entity.

-Apart from the investments held by Guy Hasenkam, as outlined in note 19, and the other transactions disclosed below, no related parties have investments in the Consolidated Entity as at 30 June 2019 (2018: \$nil).
+Apart from the other transactions disclosed below, no related parties have investments in the Consolidated Entity as at 30 June 2020 (2019: \$nil).